-In this section, we discuss introduction of new target clauses by \prd.
-It occurs when the current target clause \Sub{C}{trg} becomes unit without being blocked.
+In this section, we describe what \prd does when the current target clause \Sub{C}{trg} becomes unit.
 (Since \prd first assigns variables of $Y$, the unassigned variable of \Sub{C}{trg} is in $X$ i.e. \ti{quantified}.)
+In this case, \prd recursively calls itself to prove redundancy of every clause resolvable with \Sub{C}{trg}.
+A concrete example is given in Appendix~\ref{app:exmp}.

-In this case, \prd creates a new level of target clauses consisting of clauses resolvable with \Sub{C}{trg}.
-Consider solving the PQE problem shown in Fig.~\ref{fig:exmp3} by lines 1-6.
-First, $C_1$ is picked as a clause to prove.
-We will refer to it as the \tb{primary} target assuming that it makes up target level $A$.
-After decision assignment $y_1=0$, the clause $C_1$ turns into unit clause $x_2$ (lines 9-10).
-Denote the current assignment (i.e. $y_1=0$) as \pnt{q}.
-At this point, a SAT-solver would simply derive the assignment $x_2=1$.
-However, the goal of \prd is not to check if $F_1 \wedge F_2$ is satisfiable but to prove $C_1$ redundant.
-The fact that $C_1$ is falsified in subspace $\pnt{q}\,\cup \s{x_1=0}$ does not say anything about whether $C_1$ is \ti{redundant} there.
+Figure~\ref{fig:bcp} shows the fragment of \ti{BCP} invoked when the current target \Sub{C}{trg} becomes unit.
+Let $x \in X$ denote the only unassigned variable of \Sub{C}{trg}.
+Assume for the sake of clarity that \Sub{C}{trg} contains the positive literal of $x$.
+At this point a SAT-solver would derive the assignment $x=1$ because \Sub{C}{trg} is falsified under assignment $x=0$.
+However, the goal of \prd is to prove \Sub{C}{trg} redundant rather than find a satisfying assignment.
+The fact that \Sub{C}{trg} is falsified in a subspace says nothing about whether it is redundant there.

-So, \prd creates a new target level (referred to as level $B$).
-It consists of the clauses resolvable with $C_1$ on $x_2$.
-Suppose all clauses of this level are redundant in subspace $\pnt{q}\, \cup \s{x_1=1}$.
-Then according to Definition~\ref{def:blk_cls}, $C_1$ is blocked (and hence redundant) in subspace \pnt{q}.
-In our case, level $B$ consists only of $C_2$.
-So, \prd recursively calls itself to prove redundancy of $C_2$ in subspace $\pnt{q}\,\cup \s{x_1=1}$ (lines 15-19).
-Note that $C_2$ is blocked at $x_3$ in this subspace since $C_3$ (the clause resolvable with $C_2$ on $x_3$) is satisfied by $y_1=0$.
-Then using Proposition~\ref{prop:blk_to_es}, \prd derives the certificate $K_{C_2} = y_1 \vee x_3$.
-At this point, the second activation of \prd terminates.

-Then the first activation of \prd undoes target level $B$ and assignment $x_2\!=\!1$.
-Now, the primary target $C_1$ is blocked at $x_2$, since $C_2$ is proved redundant in subspace $\pnt{q}\,\cup \s{x_1\!=\!1}$.
-Using Proposition~\ref{prop:blk_to_es}, \prd derives the certificate \mbox{$K_{C_1}\!=\!y_1\!\vee\!x_2$} proving redundancy of $C_1$ in the entire space.